Our skin cancer team has extensive experience and the most advanced technology to diagnose and treat nonmelanoma skin cancers. We offer you:

 Who gets nonmelanoma skin cancers?

 More than 4 million cases of basal cell carcinoma and more than 1 million cases of squamous cell carcinoma are diagnosed in the U.S. each year.
-A National Cancer Institute estimate suggests that 40-50% of people in the U.S. who live to 65 will develop one of these cancers at least once.
+The National Cancer Institute estimates that 40-50% of people in the U.S. who live to 65 will develop one of these cancers at least once.

 Skin cancer risk factors